 Inlets interrupt or alter the natural littoral drift of sand resources.
 This often results in sand resources depositing in nearshore areas, in the inlet channel, or in the inland waterway adjacent to the inlet, instead of providing natural nourishment to the adjacent eroding beaches.
 The Legislature declared it is in the public interest to replicate the natural drift of sand interrupted or altered by inlets.
-Such projects should balance the sediment budget of the inlet and adjacent beaches and extend the life of proximate beach restoration projects so that periodic nourishment is needed by the local sponsor less frequently.
+Such projects should balance the sediment budget of the inlet and adjacent beaches and extend the life of proximate beach restoration projects so that periodic nourishment is needed by the local sponsor less frequently.52 include, but are not limited to, inlet sand bypassing,54 modifications to channel dredging, jetty redesign, jetty repair, disposal of spoil material, and the development, revision, adoption, or implementation of an inlet management plan.55

-"Inlet Management" is comprised of actions taken to minimize, eliminate, or mitigate the effects of the inlet on the adjacent shorelines, including feasibility, engineering, design, environmental studies, construction, and post-construction monitoring to support such activities.
-Inlet management projects include, but are not limited to, inlet sand bypassing, modifications to channel dredging, jetty redesign, jetty repair, disposal of spoil material, and the development, revision, adoption, or implementation of an inlet management plan.
+"Inlet Management" is comprised of actions taken to minimize, eliminate, or mitigate the effects of the inlet on the adjacent shorelines, including feasibility, engineering, design, environmental studies, construction, and post-construction monitoring to support such activities.53 Inlet management projects

-&lt;sup>52 Rule 62B-36.002(8), F.A.C.
-STORAGE NAME: h0325c.ANR
+53 Rule 62B-36.002(8), F.A.C.
+STORAGE NAME: h0325e.SAC

 Funding for these projects comes from federal, state, and local government sources.
 DEP may use legislative appropriations to pay for 75 percent of the non-federal cost-share of inlet management projects, and local sponsors must pay the balance of such costs.
-Further, DEP may employ university-based or other contractual sources and pay 100 percent of the costs of studies that are consistent with the state's inlet policies and determine, calculate, refine, and achieve general consensus regarding net annual sediment transport volumes to be used for the purpose of planning and prioritizing inlet management projects; and appropriate, assign, and apportion responsibilities between inlet beneficiaries for the erosion caused by a particular inlet on adjacent beaches.
+56 Further, DEP may employ university-based or other contractual sources and pay 100 percent of the costs of studies that are consistent with the state's inlet policies and determine, calculate, refine, and achieve general consensus regarding net annual sediment transport volumes to be used for the purpose of planning and prioritizing inlet management projects; and appropriate, assign, and apportion responsibilities between inlet beneficiaries for the erosion caused by a particular inlet on adjacent beaches.

-Local sponsors submit annual funding requests for inlet management projects to DEP for evaluation and ranking based on the information received before DEP submits a funding recommendation to the Legislature.
-DEP prioritizes the projects based on the following criteria:
+Local sponsors submit annual funding requests for inlet management projects to DEP57 for evaluation and ranking based on the information received before DEP submits a funding recommendation to the Legislature.58 DEP prioritizes the projects based on the following criteria: